Organizational Tip Let’s Talk Pictures

 In my defense, I do have a baby scrapbook for each of my children.
 Also, I have one large scrapbook for each of them as they have gotten older.
 I also have a baby scrapbook of Big Daddy that his mom made for him and one for me that I made.
 There is also a wedding and another random one.
 So I have done scrapbooks in the past.
 I’m just not in a season to do them regularly.

 Attacking the Masses

-One day, when I was cleaning out the masses of crap in my bedroom, I came across a drawer.
+One day, while cleaning out the masses of crap in my bedroom, I came across a drawer.
 The drawer has not seen the light of day in about ten years.
 There were MASSIVE amounts of old, loose photos just hanging out…not hurting anyone….just there.
 My OCD said, let’s pull out some of those scraping gifts from my sweet mother-in-law, and I will make them look fantastic.
 My other side feels like I have no time for this mess.
-Then, I shut the door and move on.
+Then, I shut the door and moved on.
 Neither side won.

 My logical brain sidestepped in and thought: “let’s kill two birds with one stone.”
 I pulled out those photos.
 Next, I began to separate them by the child.
 I put those separated piles into baggies and labeled them.
 Next, I pulled down my scrapping supplies, set up a card table, hollered for my two big girls, and let them at it.
 Was it as nice as I could have done?
 No, not really.

 It certainly was not up to par with my pro-mother-in-law, but they stayed occupied.
 All my pictures are in the scrapbook with added cute things.
 Also, it all has my girl’s handwriting on it.
 I will cherish these scrapbooks forever because my girls created them.
 I smile every time I pull them down.
 These are some of my prized possessions.